-Serena describes herself as a story teller.
-She is a representational artist with an affinity for portraits and animals, working in clay, bronze, and stone.
-Being non-traditional in her approach, she usually does not take measurements, but instead relies on her eye and sense of observation to interpret a subject.
-This approach produces what she calls a “wabi-sabi” affect, a Japanese term that literally means the beauty found in imperfection or “imperfectly perfect.”
+Clay, Bronze and Stone are her mediums of choice.
+Being nontraditional in her approach, she does not take measurements, but instead relies on her eye and sense of observation to interpret a subject.
+Trusting intuition and a connection to the subject are more important to her than static measurements.
+This approach breathes life into her work and produces what she calls a “wabi-sabi” affect, the Japanese term that literally means the beauty found in imperfection or “imperfectly perfect.”